2-day itinerary in Hiroshima and Miyajima

 Pinterest @danaeexplore

-Before you go, don’t forget to SAVE THIS PIN to your PINTEREST account, for you to find this post with a 2-day itinerary in Hiroshima, with a day trip to Miyajima, whenever you need it!
+And before you go, don’t forget to SAVE THIS PIN to your PINTEREST account, so you can easily find this post with the 2-day itinerary in Hiroshima, with a day trip to Miyajima, whenever you need it!